-All dogs must be registered by the age of 3 months.
+All dogs must be registered and microchipped by the age of 3 months.
 A person must be over 18 years of age to lawfully register a dog.
 The registration period is from 1 November to 31 October, with all registrations expiring on 31 October, regardless of the date your dog was originally registered.

 You have the option of paying your dog registration renewal online by credit card or PayPal by clicking here.

 |Unsterilised & Pensioner||$25.00||$60.00||$125.00|

 As well as a registration tag it is recommended that your dog wear an identification tag.
 The tag may display a contact number and/or name and address of the dog’s owner.
 This will ensure that your dog can be returned to you should your dog escape from your property.

 From the 1st November 2015 all dogs over the age of 3 months must be microchipped.
 After this date, it will be an offence for a dog owner to have a dog that is not microchipped and a $200 infringement notice can be issued.
 Please ensure that your dog is microchipped.